-6 2008 air carrier reporting data are from the Bureau of Transportation Statistics.
+&lt;sup>6 2008 air carrier reporting data are from the Bureau of Transportation Statistics.
 FY 2009 third quarter data will not be available until June 2010.

 WARNING: This record contains Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
-No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, recept with the written permission of the Administrator of the Treasure at the Security Administration or the Secretary of Transportation.
-Unauthorized alway may result in civil penalty or other action.
+No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Decurity Administration or the Secretary of Transportation.
+Unauthorized release may result in civil penalty or other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR parts 15 and 1520.